-Upon completion of the Quarterly Compliance Report copy the spreadsheets and attach them to your secure email and send it to the email address provided in the instructions.
-The MCO must provide a quarterly certification statement signed by the Chief Executive Officer, the Chief Financial Officer or the Chief Operations Officer and the SIU Manager/Compliance Officer with every reporting package being submitted.
+Upon completion of the Quarterly Compliance Report the BH-MCO must and submit them via Docushare.
+The BH-MCO must provide a quarterly and annual certification statement signed by the Chief Executive Officer, the Chief Financial Officer or the Chief Operations Officer and the SIU Manager/Compliance Officer with every reporting package being submitted.
 If revisions are made to any report, an additional quarterly certification statement must accompany the revised report being sent to the Department of Human Services.